lermana/nyc_dob_analysis/report.md

 |99.90	       |811          |  576
 |99.99	       |965          |	656

 We further analyze the days-delta values described [above](#figure-12) through looking at some different [percentiles](https://en.wikipedia.org/wiki/Percentile) for this measure, in both 2017 and 2018.
-The value for a given percentile represents the value below with a given percent of the data lies.
-For instance, the median is (at least within this context) the 50th percentile.
+The value for a given percentile represents the value below which a given percent of the data lies.
+For instance, the median (it would be reasonable to say) is the 50th percentile.

 We highlight the 95th percentile to substantiate the claim that most violations have been heard within a year.
 In 2017, 95% of DoB-issued ECB violations saw hearings within 310 days of issuance.
 The 95% percentile of days-delta was in 2018.
 Penalty is imposed at hearing and is, as far as we know, due pretty much immediately, unless some other agreement has been made.

 Thus, a full year (or 365 days) seems a good window over which to judge penalty collection, which adds strength to our paid-penalty analyses accompanying Figures 9 and 10.

 #### Figure 14
 - [data](#figure-14-data)
 ![ ](figures/active_resolved_ecb.png  "active_and_resolved_ecbs")

 Active ECB violations are violations that still need to be addressed, whereas resolved ECB violations have either been cured, paid, or dismissed.
-The above graph shows the breakdown of ECB violations, by status that have been heard as of 2019 (we are grouping by hearing date).
+The above graph shows the breakdown of ECB violations, by status, which have been heard as of 2019 (we are grouping by hearing date).

 Active-to-total has held at at least 20% since 2001, and hit 30% in 2018, highlighting that the city has been kept busy with all the recently issued violations.

 #### Figure 15
 - [data](#figure-15-data)